galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 ## Box plots

-We can also use boxplots to check the distributions.
-From the boxplots generated by the limma-voom tool we can see that overall the distributions are not identical but still not very different.
+We can also use box plots to check the distributions of counts in the samples.
+Box plots can be selected to be output by the limma-voom tool if normalisation is applied (TMM is applied by default).
+With the box plots for these samples we can see that overall the distributions are not identical but still not very different.
 If a sample is really far above or below the blue horizontal line we may need to investigate that sample further.

 ![Box Plots](../../images/limma-voom/boxplots.png "Box Plots")